Threat Sharing

 The Threat Sharing Community platform is an early warning system deployed across a network that provides inbox-level incident response and investigation capability, giving users maximum agility and reducing response time.
 Users have the ability to expand their threat intelligence reach by using their collective network knowledge, as well as reduce their costs and accelerate implementation of a response.
 Users can also preemptively initiate inbox investigations before suffering a malicious attack, which provides proactive protection.
 You can access the Threat Sharing module from the Dashboard > Threat Sharing.

 A: Yes.
-If you do not want to disclose your name and organization when posting an incident, you can select the anonymous option offered in the preview section.
+If you do not want to disclose your name and organization when , you can select the anonymous option offered in the preview section.

 A: When you see an incident posted and shared by a fellow member of a community, you can easily begin an investigation to determine potential risk to your firm by selecting the Investigate option.
 You will be prompted to add the criteria, target users, duration, and other details to be used as part of the investigation.